gscales/Exch-Rest/Getting-Started-Guide.md

 #Using the Module

-Once you have sucesfully authenciated and your token has been cached locally you can start using the cmdlet defined in the module.
+Once you have sucesfully authenticated and your token has been cached locally you can start using the cmdlets defined in the module.

 ## The -MailboxName parameter ##